vipin4250/speaker_recognition/README.md

 # Speaker Recognition Project

 This project focuses on **speaker recognition** using voice data recordings to identify and differentiate between speakers.
 The repository contains Python code and Jupyter Notebooks that process and analyze audio data to recognize unique speaker characteristics.
+For detailed information, refer to the [project documentation](https://github.com/vipin4250/speaker_recognition/blob/main/UI21CS65_Speaker_recognition%20(1).pdf).

 ## Project Structure